Titanic Lifeboat No. 6: Passengers

 Marjorie Anne Newell, then aged 23, would later marry Floyd Robb in 1917, being the last surviving First Class passenger when she died in June 1992 at a home care facility in Fall River, Massachusetts.
-Newell Robb only spoke about the disaster in her later life.
-She said that the memories of the sinking haunted her and her sister, who died in 1969.
-Their father died in the Titanic, and his body was recovered months later.
+Marjorie Newell Robb only spoke about the disaster in her later life.
+She said that the memories of the sinking haunted her and her sister, Madeleine, who died in 1969.
+Their father died in the Titanic, and his body was recovered one week later.
+At the time of her death in 1992, she was also the last remaining survivor who had been rescued in boat 6.

 Eloise Hughes Smith married fellow Titanic survivor Robert Williams Daniel in 1914, but they divorced in 1923, with Smith leading a quiet life until her premature death in 1940.
 Author Helen Churchill Candee worked as a nurse for the Italian Red Cross during World War I, taking care of an injured Ernest Hemingway, who was serving in the Italian front.
 Churchill Candee died in Maine in 1949.
 Elsie Bowerman and her mother stayed in the United States upon arrival in New York, travelling up north to British Columbia, Yukon, and Alaska.
 She returned later to the UK, where she became a suffragette, and also helped to set up the United Nations Commission on the Status of Women.
 Philip Zenni became known as "Mr. Titanic" in his later years in the Dayton, Ohio area.

 In popular culture

 Boat 6 is featured in James Cameron's 1997 film Titanic during the early stages of the ship's evacuation.
-It includes Brown (Kathy Bates) as the newly-made friend of Ruth DeWitt Bukater (Frances Fisher), a fictional character who is Rose's (Kate Winslet) mother.
+It includes Brown (Kathy Bates) as the newly made friend of Ruth DeWitt Bukater (Frances Fisher), a fictional character who is Rose's (Kate Winslet) mother.
 Rose is supposed to join her mother on Boat 6, but a classist comment made by her fiancée Cal Hockley (Billy Zane) makes her change her mind and remain on the ship to look for Jack (Leonardo DiCaprio).
 In another scene of the film, Brown says that there is "plenty of room for more" and appeals to the other women on the boat to return.
 An upset Hichens asks the boat's occupants whether they want to live or to die in the North Atlantic, then threatens and hushes Brown by telling her that "there will be one (seat) less on this boat, if you don't shut that hole in [your] face."

 In a deleted scene of the 1997 film, Hichens (Paul Brightwell) is shown seated at the rudder in Lifeboat No. 6 when Captain Smith (Bernard Hill), Chief Officer Henry Wilde (Mark Lindsay Chapman) and Thomas Andrews (Victor Garber) use a megaphone to call at Boat 6, ordering Hichens to return to the ship.
-Margaret Brown (Kathy Bates) attempts to convince the boat's occupants to return, but a hostile Hichens tells her that he is in charge of the lifeboat and that "It's our lives now, not theirs."
+Margaret Brown (Bates) attempts to convince the boat's occupants to return, but a hostile Hichens tells her that he is in charge of the lifeboat and that "It's our lives now, not theirs."